Skip to Content

 Are you openly gay?

 At my father’s funeral, I invited a lot of gay friends.
-My mother turned round to me and for the first time made a reference about me being gay by simply asking: “So Saroj, which one of these beautiful guys is your boyfriend?”
-I blushed bright red, burst into laughter and told her “None of them mom – I'm single!”…Mom always knows eh?
+My mother turned round to me and for the first time referred to me being gay by simply asking: “So Saroj, which one of these beautiful guys is your boyfriend?”
+I blushed bright red, burst into laughter, and told her “None of them Mom – I'm single!”…Mom always knows eh?

 What was it like growing up gay in Bangkok?